The Beauty and Simplicity of Simply BU’s 3D-Printed World

 The most important thing is that 3D printing makes things very efficient.
 I should say I support the designers that make handmade, artisan products but that process requires the designer to be there from the first step to the last.
 You have to be fully present and dedicate yourself to a relatively long making process.

 With 3D printing, after designing and prototyping, you are ready to go.
 For me, 3D printing is a smart, creative way of doing business.
-With less working hours and effort, you create time and energy to do anything you want.
+With fewer working hours and effort, you create time and energy to do anything you want.

 Learn more about polyamide (SLS) and how laser sintering works to understand the possibilities of 3D printing with this material and technology.
 Once your designs are ready to 3D print, you can upload them to our online 3D printing platform.